 - September: Successful applicants begin to receive scholarships

 ScholarLeaders supports the doctoral studies of Majority World Christian theological leaders.
-We especially seek to sponsor women and men who will hold senior leadership positions across the theological institution in areas including (but not limited to) Biblical studies, intercultural studies, history, psychology, theology, and education.
+We seek to sponsor women and men who will hold senior leadership positions across the theological institution in areas including (but not limited to) Biblical studies, intercultural studies, history, psychology, theology, and education.

 - The Church & the Mosque (questions of theology, history, and/or contemporary relations)